opentox/lazar/README.md

   lazar depends on a couple of external programs and libraries.
 On Debian 7 "Wheezy" systems you can install them with

-   `sudo apt-get install build-essential ruby ruby-dev git cmake swig r-base r-base-dev r-cran-rserve openjdk-7-jre libgsl0-dev libxml2-dev zlib1g-dev libcairo2-dev`
+   `sudo apt-get install build-essential ruby ruby-dev git cmake swig r-base r-base-dev openjdk-7-jre libgsl0-dev libxml2-dev zlib1g-dev libcairo2-dev`

   You will also need at least mongodb version 3.0, but Debian "Wheezy" provides version 2.4.
 Please follow the instructions at http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/: